desijuan/ledger-server/README.md

 # Ledger

-Ledger is a nodejs app to track expenses of groups of friends.
+Node.js app to track expenses of groups of persons.

+## Server

 This is the server.
-It consists of en Express application that connects to a MongoDB database in the cloud.